Alpine Climbing gear

 If you follow this advice and shop at a good store with plenty of choices and listen to the staff’s advice, then you should get a boot that’s almost there.
 After a couple of weeks of breaking them in (a good way to get fit as well) both you and the boots should be ready for action.

 SAVING YOUR FEET FROM YOUR NEW BOOTS

-Many Alpinists are climbers and as such they have an aversity to walking, which can often translate to foot problems when their dainty soft feet are forced to march them into the hills.
-This is also a potential problem to those who like walking but are not able to walk regularly, or are unused to four-season boots.
+Many Alpinists are climbers and as such, they have an aversity to walking, which can often translate to foot problems when their dainty soft feet are forced to march them into the hills.
+This is also a potential problem for those who like walking but are not able to walk regularly, or are unused to four-season boots.

 Rock boot selection depends on the route choice but most climbers go for a comfy boot or shoe that they can wear a thin sock with and wear all day.
 One good tip is to wear a pair of thick socks with the toes cut out as leg warmers (you will look daft).
 These will keep your feet warmer as they’ll keep your ankles insulated and keep snow and grit out of your boots.
 The best thing is when you’re belaying you can pull the socks down over your feet to keep them warm.

 Wear what you’re used to, remember that you need a wicking sock (not cotton) next to your skin.
 If you’re planning on being out for several days take a spare pair of socks in a plastic bag.
 It’s worth taking a spare lace and having a small pair of scissors and some blister gear in your first aid kit.
 A tiny plastic bottle with Tea Tree oil in it can also be useful for extended trips to deal with infections and foot rot caused by hot sweaty feet.